Trauma, drowning killed America's Cup sailor - medical report

-SAN FRANCISCO British Olympic champion Andrew Simpson died from "blunt trauma with drowning" after the Swedish America's Cup craft he was sailing capsized and broke apart in San Francisco Bay, according to a medical-examiner's report released on Tuesday.
+SAN FRANCISCO British Olympic champion Andrew Simpson died from "blunt trauma with drowning" after the Swedish America's Cup craft he was sailing capsized and broke apart on San Francisco Bay, said a medical-examiner's report released on Tuesday.

 Simpson, 36, a two-time Olympic medallist and father of two young boys, suffered multiple blows to his head and body in the May 9 accident involving the 72-foot Artemis Racing catamaran, the San Francisco medical-examiner's report said.

-In the moments before it capsized, the yacht was turning downwind in a so-called bear-away manoeuvre while travelling at about 30 knots, or 34 miles per hour, with wind of about 20 knots, or 23 miles per hour, the report says.
+In the moments before it capsized, the yacht was turning downwind in a so-called bear-away manoeuvre in normal conditions, while travelling at about 30 knots, or 34 miles per hour, with wind of about 20 knots, or 23 miles per hour, the report says.

 The front of the vessel then dipped beneath the surface, the port hull broke and inverted on top of the wing, according to the report.
 The precise sequence of events was not clear from the report, nor did it explain why Simpson was unable to find his way out.